grails/grails-redis/README.md

 ### Memoization Annotations ###

-In addition to using the concrete and finite redisService.memoize* methods, as of version 1.2 you may now also annotation a method with an appropriate @Memoize* annotation.
+In addition to using the concrete and finite redisService.memoize* methods, as of version 1.2 you may now also annotate a method with an appropriate @Memoize* annotation.
 This will perform an AST transformation at compile time and wrap the entire body of the method with the corresponding memoization method.
-The parameters such as key and expire are passed into the annotation.
+The parameters such as key and expire are passed into the annotation and used in the redisService memoize method calls.

 The following are available as annotations: